bible-technology/scripture-burrito/README.md

 There is a build script intended for a continuous integration system to run which validates the XML examples provided.
 You can run this locally but you first need to install the [rnc2rng](https://github.com/djc/rnc2rng) python package.
 You can do this by running `pip install rnc2rng`.

-Once dependencies are satisfied, you can `./cibuild.sh` and each file in the docs/examples/directory will be run through `xmllint` and checked against the schema.
+Once dependencies are satisfied, you can run `./cibuild.sh` and each file in the docs/examples/directory will be run through `xmllint` and checked against the schema.